Every year InterTradeIreland celebrates some of the Innovation Boost collaborations that have been hugely successful. You can find out more below.

 Ocean Harvest Technology (OHT) supply seaweed derived formulas to aquaculture and pet food industries.
 The formulas are based on the bioactive ingredients found in the different seaweeds that replace the synthetic ingredients found in a variety of agri and aquacultural feed ingredients.

-The FUSION project developed new fish food products through the identification and analysis of protein rich seaweeds.
-With FUSION they developed an extraction methodology protocol for crude protein from seaweed that can be commercially scaled up to a pilot plant facility.
+The project developed new fish food products through the identification and analysis of protein rich seaweeds.
+They developed an extraction methodology protocol for crude protein from seaweed that can be commercially scaled up to a pilot plant facility.

 Vitalograph is a global leader in the design and manufacture of pulmonary function medical devices and software such as asthma and COPD monitors, consumables and products and systems for clinical trials.
 Target markets include primary and secondary care, CROs, telemedicine and pharmaceutical companies.